www.scantips.com

 2. Find an Equivalent Exposure in B, to be equal exposure as specified in A.

-3. Find value of ± EV value added to a shutter speed, f/stop, or ISO value at B.
+3. Find value of ± EV value added to a shutter speed, f/stop, or ISO value, added at B.

 The fields in this calculator can use third or half stops.
 The half stop values are marked, and you should select whichever your camera is using, and Not mix third and half values.
 Full stops are marked in Yellow.
 If wanting to compare individual relationships (differences of two fstops, or shutter speeds, or ISO), there is another another calculator for that.

 The calculator's initial default is that a change in any field will recompute results, which seems nice much of the time.
 But since there are multiple settings, then if you dislike seeing each unwanted setting change before you're ready, the top checkbox can choose to recompute ONLY when the Compute button is clicked (when you are ready to see it).
-But then the previous result will remain showing until the Compute button is clicked (or the top checkbox is turned off).
-The main result is grayed signifying the result is NOT shown accurately yet.
-So you must remember to click Compute, but if that is still confusing, don't choose that option.
+But then the previous result becomes not necessarily correct, so will Not show until the Compute button is clicked (or the top checkbox is turned off).
+So you must remember to click Compute, but if that is confusing, don't choose that option.
+If you turn "any change" back on, it will immediately recompute.

 Exposure Calculator